BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 abline(lm(iris$Petal.Length ~ iris$Sepal.Length))
 ```

-There are other options we can add to make this visualization more effective, including commands that print the specified graphics to file (rather than just visualizing in the RStudio window):
+There are other options we can add to make this visualization more effective, including commands that print the specified graphics to file (rather than just visualizing in the RStudio window).
+First, go to your file hierarchy window in RStudio and create a new folder, `figures`.
+This is where you will save figures you create.

 ```
 #begin plotting graphics to file (pdf)
-pdf(file = "figure.pdf")
+pdf(file = "figures/figure.pdf")
 #scatterplot of sepal and petal lengths from iris
 plot(iris$Sepal.Length, iris$Petal.Length, pch = 19,
 	main = "Sepal vs Petal Lengths",